 As individuals are performing an exchange of financial disclosures, couples can gain a better understanding of their partner’s financial position, and become informed of any significant debts that they were previously unaware of.
 A prenup can provide individuals with clarity regarding what debts they may be responsible for during and after marriage.

 With a written agreement in place, couples can mitigate future disputes and in the event of dissolution, provide for a quicker and less costly divorce resolution.
 Working with a skilled attorney in Connecticut is the best way to execute an enforceable premarital contract that protects your interests.

 No one wants to think of the prospect of divorce when planning a marriage, but prenups offer many benefits to engaged couples.
 Entering into a prenuptial agreement can help you protect your assets and avoid confusion and conflict in the event of divorce or death.

 It is not advised that couples execute a prenup on their own as the ultimate contract needs to meet the statutory standard.
-A Connecticut prenuptial agreements lawyer can work with you to draft, review, and negotiate your premarital contract to ensure it meets your individualized needs.
+Our Connecticut prenuptial agreement lawyers can work with you to draft, review, and negotiate your premarital contract to ensure it meets your individualized needs.
 Contact us today to schedule a consultation and discuss your situation with an attorney.